amyhupe/amyhupe.co.uk/src/articles/2022-02-18-structuring-documentation-multi-brand-design-systems.md

 ![a design system documentation website homepage with 3 panels in the centre labelled Brand A, Brand B and Brand C](/assets/images/homepage-brand-selection.png)

-This means most of our design system guidance will still live in brand-specific sections.
+This means most of our design system documentation will still live in brand-specific sections.
 But it does let us provide universal guidance _about_ our system, like:
 - an introduction
 - installation guidance
 - information about the design system team
 - contact details
 - contribution guidelines

-This is the approach we’re taking today on my current client’s design system, and my early observation is that we’re having to repeat a lot of information for each of our 3 brands.
+This is the approach we’re taking today on my current client’s design system, and my early observation is that we’re having to repeat a lot of information for each of our 3 brands - particularly in our accessibility and content guidelines.

 ### 3. Split some sections into brand-specific sub-sections